-As previously outlined, the City will utilize CDBG funds to initiate a homeowner housing rehabilitation grant program during FY 2019-20.
+As previously outlined, the City will utilize CDBG funds to continue with the homeowner housing rehabilitation grant program during FY 2020-21.
 The City will also continue to support HARC's administration of HUD's voucher and certificate rental assistance program.